Browser does not support script.

 The normal minimum entry requirements are an undergraduate degree with 2:1 honours (or international equivalent) in a biological discipline; or a a medical degree (MBBS or international equivalent).

 Applicants with a non-biological degree or with a lower class may be considered.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £50 applies.
 Applications are normally processed within two weeks of receiving references.
 All applicants are welcome to visit the department by arrangement, and students from unusual, i.e. non-biological, backgrounds are normally interviewed.

 It is preferable that all students complete this section but essential if they have an unusual, i.e. non-biological background or if they want to draw attention to any special circumstances that should be taken into account when their application is considered.